top of page

 Locks Supplied & Fitted

-Lock changes are often necessary after a burglary, when keys are lost or stolen, or when you take ownership of a property and want peace of mind that previous owners no longer have access.
+Lock changes are often necessary after a burglary, when keys are lost or stolen, or when you take ownership of a property and want peace of mind that previous occupants no longer have access.

 Yale/Nightlatches